 There are two other National Parks within a proverbial stone’s throw of the Grand Canyon that Southwest roadtrippers often add to their itineraries: Bryce Canyon and Zion National Park.

-Start your California-Grand Canyon road trip along the sandy, palm-tree lined beaches of San Diego, then head east Yuma, AZ—the sunniest city in the world (according to the Guinness Book of World Records).
+Begin this road trip by following the palm trees along the sandy beaches of San Diego as you head east toward Yuma, AZ – the sunniest city in the world (according to the Guinness Book of World Records).

-Reserve some time to explore Sedona before continuing your journey—Sedona is known for its world-class hiking and biking trails, art galleries, unparalleled nighttime stargazing, and the famous Red Rock Scenic Byway.
+Next, head north 115 miles to Sedona, known for its world-class hiking and biking trails, art galleries, awe-inspiring nighttime stargazing, and the famous Red Rock Scenic Byway.

 From Sedona, continue north to Flagstaff—your last stop before arriving at the South Rim of the Grand Canyon.